maruos/maruos/docs/faq/README.md

 The following Android apps are included for a minimal smartphone environment: Browser, Calculator, Calendar, Camera, Clock, Contacts, Files, Email, Gallery, Music, Phone, Messaging, Settings.
 You can [install the Play Store](#how-can-i-get-access-to-the-play-store-on-maru) to add more apps as needed.

 Maru Desktop is very minimal out of the box to save space, but includes essential tools like Terminal, Firefox, and more.
 You can use `apt-get` on the desktop to install more apps, like LibreOffice.

-Please note that the set of default apps may change for new versions of Maru.

 ### How much extra space will Maru use on my device relative to standard Android?